JuliaAstro/AstroTime.jl/docs/src/tutorial.md

 1999-12-31T00:00:00.000 UTC
 ```

-If you subtract two epochs you will receive the time between them as a `Period`.
+If you subtract two epochs you will receive the time between them as an `AstroPeriod`.

 ```julia
 julia> ep1 = UTCEpoch(2000, 1, 1)